 Best Running Shorts for Women of 2024

-iRunFar reviewed the best running shorts for women of 2023 from brands like Oiselle, Black Diamond, Smartwool, Tracksmith, and others.
+iRunFar reviewed the best running shorts for women of 2024 from brands like Oiselle, Tracksmith, Janji, Ultimate Direction, and others.

-Best Women's Running Shorts - running in the desert - feature photo
+Best Running Shorts for Women - running in the desert

 The right pair of shorts is a critical piece of running gear.
 Photo: iRunFar/Eszter Horanyi

 When choosing the best running shorts for women, not all options are equal — especially regarding trail running, mountain running, and ultrarunning.
-Trail running and ultrarunning shorts must withstand the rigors of everything — while not chafing — from mid-run alpine lake dips to wind-scoured mountain summits.
+Trail running and ultrarunning shorts must withstand the rigors of everything — while not chafing — from mid-run alpine lake dips and wind-scoured mountain summits to being worn for 24 hours or longer during an ultra.
 Synthetic and wool fabrics, flat seams, and storage capacity for fuel or your phone set the best running shorts for women apart from their run-of-the-mill counterparts.
-Baggy or tight, short or long, thin or thick waistband — different shorts suit different body types, running gaits, and styles.
+Baggy or tight, short or long, low-rise or high-rise waistband — different shorts suit different body types, running gaits, and styles.
 The best shorts for you as an individual will be what’s most comfortable.
 While running shorts tend to run pretty pricey, there’s something here to suit all budgets.

 Our favorite overall women’s running shorts are the Oiselle Featherweight Roga Shorts for their comfort, performance, and overall value.
-The Ciele Athletics W DLYShort Short Brief was a close runner-up, and the Merrell Women’s Terrain Run Short is our favorite budget pick.
+The Ciele Athletics W DLYShort Short Brief was a close runner-up, and the REI Co-op Active Pursuits 4.5″ Shorts – Women’s is our favorite budget pick.

 Below is our roundup of our favorite shorts.
 To learn about what goes into great women’s running shorts or how to decide which shorts are right for you, jump down to our how-to-choose section and our answers to your most frequently asked questions.
-Lastly, click on our testing and methodology section if you’re curious about the rigors through which we put these shorts.
+Lastly, check out our testing and methodology section if you’re curious about the rigors through which we put these shorts.

 Best Running Shorts for Women

-Best Running Shorts for Women - testing shorts in Colorado
+Best Running Shorts for Women - two women trail running

 Testing women’s running shorts on a trail run in Colorado.
 Photo: iRunFar/Eszter Horanyi